-5.5.26 Elaison Supp Liaison Support Potential Designates SME or Regulatory Representative Reports to ICP Counterpart Emergency Operations Manager Liaison Officer icr counterpart 201 Incident Briefing Form, 214 Activity Log 214a Individual Activity La Forms / Tools Log, 214a maividual Activity Lo g 215 Operational Planning Worksheet Role Responsibilities The Liaison Support Lead serves as the central point of contact Act as the conduit for 1 rwise represented in the CEOC information from external Support Lead coordinates closely with agencies into the CEOC.
-If ICP.
-If requested by the Incident necessary, coordinate any external agencies present • Support Lead may assume some of the in the CEOC. regulatory notification re sponsibilities of the ICP.
-Communicate information External stakeholders coo ordinate through the Liaison function to to the CEOC from external nely and accurate information regarding agencies throughout the · , requirements, and resources planning cycle. ithin the incident.
-These stakeholders Handle requests from other type of incident but may include agencies to send Pembina regulators, emergency services, municipal, provincial and federal liaison personnel to their jurisdictions, and private command centres. jurisaictions, and private Act as the conduit into the The stakeholders the Liais son Support Lead deals with may change CEOC for any Pembina through the course of an incident.
-If necessary, the Liaison liaison personnel deployed Support Lead may have to o handle requests from other with other agencies. stakeholders to have Pem bina representatives present at their Support and advise the command posts.
-Liaison Officer at the ICP. epresentation are received, it is the Maintain a 214a Individual anager who will sanction the Activity Log to record key ' ' iaison Representatives with the CEOC events, decisions and dling the communication between them timings. and the CEOC.
-See Role Guide for further detail Digital version is available at The Pipeline .
-Hard copies a F
+Liaison Support Potential Designates SME or Regulatory Representative Reports to Emergency Operations Manager ICP Counterpart Liaison Officer Former / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Lo og Forms / Tools 215 Operational Planning Worksheet Role Responsibilities The Liaison Support Lead serves as the central point of contact Act as the conduit for for stakeholders not othe rwise represented in the CEOC information from external organization.
+The Liaison Support Lead coordinates closely with agencies into the CEOC.
+If the Liaison Officer at the ICP.
+If requested by the Incident necessary, coordinate any Commander, the Liaison Support Lead may assume some of the external agencies present regulatory notification re in the CEOC.
+Communicate information External stakeholders coo ordinate through the Liaison function to to the CEOC from external provide the CEOC with tir nely and accurate information regarding agencies throughout the their activities, objectives s, requirements, and resources planning cycle. pertaining to their role w ithin the incident.
+These stakeholders Handle requests from other will vary according to the type of incident but may include agencies to send Pembina regulators, emergency services, municipal, provincial and federal liaison personnel to their jurisdictions, and private entities. command centres.
+Act as the conduit into the son Support Lead deals with may change CEOC for any Pembina - incident.
+If necessary, the Liaison liaison personnel deployed Support Lead may have to o handle requests from other with other agencies. stakeholders to have Pen nbina representatives present at their Support and advise the command posts.
+Liaison Officer at the ICP.
+If requests for Dombine r presentation are received it is the - epresentation are received, it is the Maintain a 214a Individual anager who will sanction the Activity Log to record key iaison Representatives with the CEOC events, decisions and dling the communication between them timings. and the CEOC.
+See Role Guide for further detail S. • Digital version is available at The Pipeline .
+Hard copies a